learn-co-students/seattle-web-career-042219/30-dom-manipulation/john/setup.md

 ### Conclusion/Wrap Up

 > You've now seen how we can create really interesting applications with just a few lines of JS code.
 We'll continue to build on these ideas over the course of the Module.

+### IWBCT

+Guess what things are
+Stop me with questions
+Some basic HTML review
+Show functions in JS vs Ruby
+no inline styling
+W3 schools vs MDN